FREQUENTLY ASKED QUESTIONS

-Following our client take-on rules, which adopt standard FCA and other anti-money laundering rules, a formal engagement is issued and signed by the shareholders and/or directors.
+Following our client take-on rules, which adopt standard anti-money laundering rules, a formal engagement is issued and signed by the shareholders and/or directors.
 This engagement letter will describe the services requested and to be provided and fees and expenses involved.

 Having discussed with you your own objectives, we will seek to craft a process that meets your particular requirements.
 A typical process will involve your significant input at the start, when we issue an information request.